Jeff Davis 8: Connections

-Brown's investigative work reveals many tangled connections between victims, suspects, and the police.
+Ethan Brown's book Murder in the Bayou alleged that there were close connections between the victims, suspects, and investigators.
 Most of the victims knew each other well.
 Some were related by blood (such as cousins Kristen Gary Lopez and Brittney Gary) or lived together (Gary lived with Crystal Benoit shortly before her death).
 The victims also shared in common traits such as poverty, mental illness, and histories of drug abuse and sex work.

 The women all also served as informants for the police about the local drug trade and often provided police with information about other Jeff Davis 8 victims before their own deaths.

-Kristen Lopez, one of the victims, was present when police shot and killed a drug dealer named Leonard Crochet in 2005 along with several individuals connected to the Jeff Davis 8 case, including Alvin "Bootsy" Lewis, who fathered a child with victim Whitnei Dubois and is also the brother in law of the first victim, Loretta Chaisson Lewis.
+Kristen Lopez, one of the victims, was present when police shot and killed a drug dealer named Leonard Crochet in 2005 along with several individuals connected to the Jeff Davis 8 case, including Alvin "Bootsy" Lewis, who fathered a child with victim Whitnei Dubois and was also the brother-in-law of the first victim, Loretta Chaisson Lewis.
 A grand jury investigated the shooting and determined there was no probable cause for a charge of negligent homicide against police even though a Louisiana State Police investigation into the Crochet shooting concluded that he was unarmed when he was shot to death by law enforcement.
 However, witnesses told investigators they believed the police had killed many of the victims because of what they knew about the shooting of Leonard Crochet.

 Investigation

 In December 2008, a task force consisting of 14 federal, state, and local law enforcement agencies was formed to solve the killings.
 From the outset, the task force was searching for a serial killer.
-However, Brown's recent investigative work exposing connections between victims, suspects, and the police casts doubt on the theory that the Jeff Davis 8 is the work of a serial killer.
-Family members of the victims suspect the police are actually responsible for the deaths.
+However, Ethan Brown disputes the serial killing hypothesis.
+Family members of the victims have alleged that the police are actually responsible for the deaths.